Jefferson County approves Strategic Management Plan for next five years

-BROOKVILLE — The Jefferson County Commissioners heard from a representative of Herbert, Rowland, and Grubic, Inc. and the Pennsylvania Economy League before approving the proposed Strategic Management Plan prepared by the organizations.
+BROOKVILLE — The Jefferson County Commissioners heard from a representative of Herbert, Rowland, and Grubic, Inc. and the Pennsylvania Economy League before approving the proposed Strategic Management Plan prepared by the organizations Tuesday.

-Bob Grimm, of HRG Inc., presented the plan, which was funded by the Pennsylvania Department of Community and Economic Development’s Strategic Management Planning Program (STMP), to the commissioners.
+Bob Grimm of HRG Inc. presented the plan to the commissioners, which was funded by the Pennsylvania Department of Community and Economic Development’s Strategic Management Planning Program (STMP).

 Commissioner Scott North later thanked Jefferson County Director of Development Ben White, saying that White brought the county from a possible 50 percent match down to the 10 percent match through the STMP program, saving “hundreds of thousands of dollars.”